We accept Apple Pay Google Pay Quick and secure payment options.

 But the wise should not live in fear.

-The author writes about the COVID-19 pandemic that is affecting persons across the world.
-Basically, the first line talks about the possibility of the virus being contracted by persons that one loves and cherishes.
-Therefore, it suggests that wise people should be fearful of moving around.
-In this case, the illness has impacted social life, such as walking in pairs as people seek to keep a social distance that is one of the WHO recommended ways of stopping the spread of the virus.
+An author writes about a COVID-19 pandemic that is affecting persons across the world.
+Basically, a first line talks about a possibility of a virus being contracted by persons that one loves and cherishes.
+Therefore, it suggests wise people should be fearful of moving around.
+In this case, an illness has impacted social life, such as walking in pairs as people seek to keep a social distance that is one of the WHO recommended ways of stopping an entire spread of this virus.

-In the poem, the word such as “tormenting” indicates the impact of COVID-19 on humans.
-In particular, such a word helps to paint an image of the effect of the disease on humans.
-Also, the line that reads “a disease in the air” does not mean that COVID-19 is airborne.
-Instead, it refers to the lack of signs that one is just about to get infected with it.
+In a poem, the word “tormenting” indicates a direct impact of COVID-19 on humans.
+In particular, such a word helps to paint an image of an entire effect of this disease on humans.
+Moreover, the line that reads “a disease in the air” does not mean that COVID-19 is airborne.
+Instead, this passage refers to a lack of signs that one is just about to get infected with it.

 Rhyme Scheme